 No matter the season, I love using fresh ingredients in the kitchen.
 In the summer, that means all sorts of berries and other fruits.
 Strawberries are one of my favorite summer ingredients, especially when it comes to baking.
 I’ll often pick them up at the farmers’ market with no real recipe in mind, only knowing that I’ll come up with a delicious strawberry treat at some point that week.

-Strawberry Crumble Bars are one of my favorite ways to use fresh strawberries in the summer, though you can make them with frozen berries year-round.
+Strawberry Crumb Bars are one of my favorite ways to use fresh strawberries in the summer, though you can make them with frozen berries year-round.
 These are always a crowd favorite, so I often find myself making them for picnics and potlucks.

 If you make these once, I promise they’ll become a summer staple for you!